 Anne O’Donnell-Luria, M.D., Ph.D.

-O’Donnell-Luria is also a practicing clinician who runs a clinic at Boston Children’s Hospital (BCH), where she runs a clinic focused on evaluating families with epigenomic disorders.
-Her training was supported by a Pfizer/ACMG Foundation Translational Genomic Scholars Fellowship.
-Her research has been recognized by the David W. Smith Peter Duncan Award (2015), BCH Medical Staff Organization Faculty Innovated Research Award (2017), and HMS Hearst Fellowship (2019).
+O’Donnell-Luria is also a practicing clinician at Boston Children’s Hospital (BCH), where she runs a clinic focused on evaluating families with epigenomic disorders such as Kleefstra and KMT2E-related neurodevelopmental syndromes.
+Her research has been recognized by the David W. Smith Peter Duncan Award (2015), the HMS Hearst Fellowship (2019), and the William K. Bowes Jr. Award (2022).

 Contact Anne O’Donnell-Luria via email at email@example.com.